 Laboratory experience accompanying BIO 216.

-Corequisites: Registration in BIO 216 is required.
+Corequisites: Concurrent registration in BIO 216 is required.
 Offered: Fall, Spring.

 BIO 218 • Biology in a Changing World 3 Credits